Jerome A. Cohen: Human rights work

-Over the course of his career, Cohen has been a tireless advocate for human rights.
-In addition to striving for legal reforms in China, he has been instrumental in realizing the release of political prisoners, including Song Yongyi, a librarian at Dickinson College who was charged in China for selling intelligence overseas after he mailed newspapers, books, and Red Guard posters to the U.S. He regularly uses his bi-weekly column in the South China Morning Post as a platform to criticize rights violations in China and Taiwan.
+Cohen was instrumental in advocating for the release of political prisoners, including Song Yongyi, a librarian at Dickinson College who was charged in China for selling intelligence overseas after he mailed newspapers, books, and Red Guard posters to the U.S.

 Cohen assisted and advised Chinese civil rights activist Chen Guangcheng, after Chen escaped from house arrest in 2012.
 After a series of negotiations between the U.S. and Chinese governments, Chen was allowed to travel to the U.S. and become a fellow at New York University.

 Cohen also served on the Board of Directors for the U.S. Committee for Human Rights in North Korea.

 Taiwan

 Cohen's influence was particularly strong in Taiwan where his former student, Ma Ying-jeou (馬英九) was president from 2008 to 2016.

 In 1985, Cohen played a key role in securing the release of political prisoner Annette Lu (呂秀蓮) who had been a student of Cohen's at Harvard and who would later become vice-president of Taiwan.
 Cohen asked his former student Ma Yingjeou who was now secretary to the Republic of China's President Chiang Ching-kuo to intervene.
 Lu had been sentenced to 12 years in prison for her role in the Kaohsiung Incident.
 A week after Cohen arrived in Taiwan, Lu was freed.
-Ma has never commented on his role in Lu's release but Cohen is grateful.

 Also in 1985, following the murder in California of Henry Liu, a Taiwanese-American author critical of the martial law government, Cohen served as a pro-bono representative of Liu's widow at the trial in Taipei.
 On appeal of what he thought was a show trial convicting reputed gangsters, he sought to show that the government was directly involved in the plot.
 The sentences were upheld, and later, Taiwan's chief of military intelligence was also convicted for his involvement.